 In 1975 the Palace space has extended to allow MPs to have their own office when it acquired the Norman Shaw Building and in 2000 the custom-built Portcullis House was completed.
 Portcullis House is accessed by a secure tunnel running from the Palace under Bridge Street.
 The building contains a glazed covered courtyard with a cafeteria with meeting rooms on the first floor and offices above.

 Westminster Hall has served numerous functions including housing the main judicial courts of the land.
-It has also housed a number of important trials, including that of King Charles I (1625 – 1649), Sir William Wallace, Guy Fawkes and Sir Thomas More whose commemorative plaque can be found on the floor of the hall, along with some of the famous who lay in state after their death.
+It has also housed a number of important trials, including that of King Charles I (1625 – 1649), Sir William Wallace, Guy Fawkes, and Sir Thomas More whose commemorative plaque can be found on the floor of the hall, along with some of the famous who lay in state after their death including Sir Winston Churchill and members of the Royal Family.

 The Palace of Westminster has been a Grade I listed building since 1970 and was made a UNESCO World Heritage Site in 1987 yet it remains very much a working building with significant influence on the United Kingdom and its people.